Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Results

+\jake{We begin by assessing the positive and negative detections of plumes from the \ANG and \GAO test datasets by the \ANG multicampaign multitask model.
+We exclude the \ANG Four Corners and GAO Penn datasets due to anomalies in data quality further described in Suppl.
+Section~\ref{apx:bias_region}.
+We characterize the physical characteristics of each plume by determining its area of delineation and the average \methane concentration within that area.
+Sorting the plumes by these two properties allows us to highlight correlations with model performance.
+For the purposes of this analysis, we use the tilewise False Negative Rate (FNR), as each tile is cropped around each plume.}

-Figure~\ref{fig:ch4vsarea} gives the tilewise FNR scores for all \ANG and \GAO test plumes listed in Table~\ref{tab:datatab} with respect to the average \methane concentration of their constituent pixels (x-axis) versus the total area of each plume (y-axis).
-Most mispredictions occur at low average pixelwise concentrations ($<25$\gpmsq) where plume and background enhancements are numerically similar.
-Weak plumes with small spatial footprints (area $< 2.5$\kmsq) are the most commonly mispredicted (FNR=34.6\%) since they are difficult to distinguish from false enhancements of similar size---such as the high albedo false enhancements shown in \ref{fig:mispred_falsepos}.
+\jake{Figure~\ref{fig:ch4vsarea} shows these tilewise FNR scores calculated for binned ranges of plume area (y-axis) and average \methane concentration (x-axis).
+As expected, most mispredictions occur at low average pixelwise concentrations ($<25$ \gpmsq) where plume enhancements are less distinguishable from background enhancements.
+Further, such weak concentration plumes with also small areas ($<2.5$ \kmsq) are the most commonly mispredicted, with a false negative rate of 34.6\%.
+These are especially difficult to distinguish from false enhancements of similar size, as there are less distinct differences in spatial morphology---such as the high albedo false enhancements shown in Figure~\ref{fig:mispred_falsepos}.
+By contrast, plumes with similarly small area but higher concentration (25 to 50 \gpmsq) are detected far more reliably (8.6\% FNR), whereas plumes with similarly small concentration but larger area (2.5 to 10.0 \kmsq) are still missed often (31.2\% FNR).
+Despite the larger plume area, a plume with concentrations that cannot be reliabily distinguished from the background cannot be detected.}

-Figure~\ref{fig:ipccfnr} gives the average FNR (top) and the average number of false negatives (bottom) per-campaign with respect to the source emission sectors of the identified plumes in the selected airborne \ANG and GAO campaigns.

-Figure~\ref{fig:percent_campaign_sector} gives the percentage of sources observed in each campaign and the distribution of source sectors for sources observed across those campaigns.